-- We plan to mitigate climate change related risks by flexibly evolving our business model based on current Medium-and Long-term Management Plan against social transformation towards decarbonization by leveraging our motto of "Driving Innovation and Accelerating Progress." against social transformation towards decarbonization. - development businesses as valuations increase for environmentally friendly technologies adopted in our properties and seizing opportunities in providing new products and services in the environment-related business field.
+• We plan to mitigate climate change related risks by flexibly evolving our business model based on current Medium-and Long-term Management Plan against social transformation towards decarbonization by leveraging our motto of "driving innovation" and "accelerating progress". against social transformation towards decarbonization.

+• We concluded that we will be able to continue improving our corporate value by building a competitive advantage in the leasing and development businesses as valuations increase for environmentally friendly technologies adopted in our properties and seizing opportunities in providing new products and services in the environment-related business field.

-Some polic regulations effected or have been regul isive ations have effected [Risks] Short-term (by 2025) Medium-term (by 2030) Long-term (by 2050) Evaluation on financial impact of climate change None Medium Minimal Policy/regulation compliance Cost of development and renovation of environmentally friendly building Asset value and rents of environmentally friendly building Same as Medium- and Long-term Management Plan (no additional policies or regulations applied) Transitional period where investment began to comply with the announced but not effected additional policies and regulations The investment costs of developing and renovating environmentally friendly buildings are heavy Construction costs and energy expenses remain high Asset value and rents of environmentally friendly buildings have not increased and differentiation by environmental performance is not yet apparent is the key to risk mitigation Delays in responding to environmental issues are more likely to lead to litigation, damage to reputations, downgrades, and may drive investors away, however none of these are applicable to Hulic as we have taken environmental responses
+Some policies regulations ha effected or an have been regulat ive tions have ffected [Risks] Short-term (by 2025) Medium-term (by 2030) Long-term (by 2050) Evaluation on financial impact of climate change None Medium Minimal Policy/regulation compliance Cost of development and renovation of environmentally friendly building Asset value and rents of environmentally friendly building Same as Medium- and Long-term Management Plan (no additional policies or regulations applied) Transitional period where investment began to comply with the announced but not effected additional policies and regulations The investment costs of developing and renovating environmentally friendly buildings are heavy Construction costs and energy expenses remain high Asset value and rents of environmentally friendly buildings have not increased and differentiation by environmental performance is not yet apparent Buildings are becoming ZEB- compliant as part of global decarbonization, so a flexible response to environmental changes is the key to risk mitigation Delays in responding to environmental issues are more likely to lead to litigation, damage to reputations, downgrades, and may drive investors away, however none of these are applicable to Hulic as we have taken environmental responses